-Students at Hertswood Academy in Borehamwood received a hard-hitting message about the dangers of carrying a knife and becoming involved in gangs during a talk coordinated by Hertsmere Community Safety Partnership.
+Students at Mount Grace School in Potters Bar received a hard-hitting message about the dangers becoming involved in gangs during a talk coordinated by Hertsmere Community Safety Partnership.

-Loran Kingston, Community Safety Intervention Officer for Hertsmere Borough Council, said: “We are working with our police colleagues and other partners in the Community Safety Partnership to try to raise awareness of the dangers of knife crime and getting involved in county lines and gangs across the borough.
+“We work with our police colleagues and other partners in the Community Safety Partnership to raise awareness of the dangers of knife crime and getting involved in county lines and gangs across the borough.

 “Anyone can report their concerns anonymously via Crimestoppers on 0800 555 111 or their untraceable online form at www.crimestoppers-uk.org